sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_Channel_Spectra_and_Maps.md

 ---
 Plotting channel spectra and maps
 =====================
-In addition to reading the tutorial sections below, you may want to watch the short video on computing spectra in EEGLAB (hosted on Youtube) below.
-In particular, we recommend video 1 and 2 describing the Welch method used in this section, and video 5, describing the EEGLAB functions used in this section
+Besides reading the tutorial sections below, you may want to watch the short video on computing spectra in EEGLAB (hosted on Youtube) below.
+In particular, we recommend video 1 and 2 describing the Welch method used in this section, and video 5, describing the EEGLAB functions used in this section.

 <a href="https://www.youtube.com/playlist?list=PLXc9qfVbMMN2TAoLHVW5NvNmJtwiHurzw"><img align="center" width="400" src= "/assets/images/yt_spectopo2.png"></a>

 Load the sample EEGLAB dataset
 -----------------

-Select menu item <span style="color: brown">File</span> and press sub-menu item
+Select the <span style="color: brown">File</span> menu item and press the
-<span style="color: brown">Load existing dataset</span>.
-Select the tutorial file "eeglab_data.set" which is distributed with
-the toolbox, located in the "sample_data" folder of EEGLAB.
+<span style="color: brown">Load existing dataset</span> sub-menu item.
+Select the tutorial file "eeglab_data.set" located in the "sample_data" folder of EEGLAB.
 Then press *Open*.

 ![Image:Pop_loadset.png](/assets/images/Pop_loadset.png)